 The Finance Authority has previously issued a series of bonds and has applied certain Prepayments of Loans for the purpose of purchasing securities from the New Mexico Spaceport Authority (the "Spaceport Authority Securities"), the proceeds from which have been used to finance the costs of planning, designing, engineering and constructing a regional spaceport.
 The Spaceport Authority Securities are payable from and secured by a portion of the county regional spaceport gross receipts tax revenues received by the New Mexico Regional Spaceport District from gross receipts taxes imposed by Dona Aña and Sierra Counties which are pledged by the Regional Spaceport District and the Spaceport Authority to pay the Spaceport Authority Securities.
-As of the date of initial delivery of the Series 2019B Bonds, the Spaceport Authority Securities are projected to be outstanding in the aggregate principal amount of \$49,410,000 and are scheduled to mature on June 1, 2029.
+As of the date of initial delivery of the Series 2020B Bonds, the Spaceport Authority Securities are projected to be outstanding in the aggregate principal amount of \$45,985,000 and are scheduled to mature on June 1, 2029.
+The PPRF Series 2009C Bonds, which were the only PPRF bonds issued specifically to fund the New Mexico Spaceport project, were redeemed in full on September 1, 2019.
+However, such redemption does not affect the outstanding principal balance of the Spaceport Authority Securities.